EndOfBehelit/Configuring-Pihole-at-home/README.md

 <img width="886" height="639" alt="imagen" src="https://github.com/user-attachments/assets/dd562877-528e-414e-8566-7bc56878a0ed" />

-We need to choose which DNS service is going to use the PiHole to make a port forwarding (I chose Cloudfare, but you can use the Google DNS or other):
+We need to choose which DNS service Pi-hole will use to make a port forwarding (I chose Cloudfare, but you can use the Google DNS or other):

 <img width="886" height="571" alt="imagen" src="https://github.com/user-attachments/assets/1a2f9483-68f6-4dfb-a972-b238f925fce2" />